azurlane-api/azurlane-swift/README.md

 # azurlane-swift
-(EXPERIMENTAL) Wrapper for the unofficial azur lane json api in Swift
+Wrapper for the unofficial azur lane json api in Swift

+## Example